 Drug Test Detection Times: Fingerprint, Saliva, and Urine Compared

-Understanding drug test detection times is essential when choosing a testing method that aligns with your organization’s safety and compliance goals.
+Understanding drug test detection times is essential when choosing a testing method that aligns with your organisation’s safety and compliance goals.
 While some methods identify drug use days after the fact, others focus on recent use that may indicate impairment.

 Urine, saliva, and fingerprint testing each detect substances over different timeframes.
 This article explains how each method works and helps you choose the most appropriate option for your workplace.